OlympusDAO/olympus-docs/docs/overview/04_cooler-loans.md

 ### What happens to the defaulted gOHM?

 When a loan is defaulted, the underlying collateral is burned.

-### What happens with the collected interest payments?

-Interest payments are directed to Liquid Backing.

 ### Can a user vote with their Cooler collateral?